andrewjbashford/GalvanizeCapstone/README.md

 Since Pitchfork reviews are written and scored subjectively, I anticipate measuring the effectiveness of any models, recommenders and analysis I do will be difficult.

-MOE may be tricky as we are dealing with subjective / opinion-based material MOP -- there are ~20,000 reviews in the database.
-Shouldn’t be issues with production

 ## Data
 Review Data through Jan 2017
 https://www.kaggle.com/nolanbconaway/pitchfork-data/data